 Doom: A Brief History on Super-Villain Team-Ups by Jerry Whitworth

 In the pages of Scott Snyder’s Justice League series, the proper Legion of Doom is finally making its way to the primary continuity of DC Comics.
 Finding its start in 1978’s Challenge of the Super Friends, the Legion of Doom is likely the most iconic and best-known super-villain team that interestingly enough never translated into the comics quite like its animated counterpart until now.
 Of course, the Legion of Doom was not the first super-villain team to combat the Justice League.
 The precursor to the Justice League of America in the Justice Society of America faced a team of foes known as the Injustice Society in 1947.
 Later, some of those villains teamed with Justice League enemies to form the Crime Champions in 1963.
 Earth-Two’s Wizard, Icicle, and Fiddler aligned with Earth-One’s Felix Faust, Dr. Alchemy, and Chronos to exchange identities and foes to get the better of the other world’s superhero team.
 This prompted the first team-up between the League and Society to defeat their assembled enemies.
-In time, the League would face an organized threat from their own cast of rogues but in a rather bizarre manner.
+But prior to that, the League faced an organized threat from their own cast of rogues.

 When last we left our young heroes, they had been incapacitated by Superboy in the depths of Project Cadmus.
 As we open, we and Dr. Desmond encounter The Light, the organization behind Cadmus.
 These shimmering holographic images are unidentifiable at this point, but eventually we learn they are a powerful super-villain cartel not unlike the Secret Society of Super-Villains, a cross between the Legion of Doom and the Illuminati, if you will.